dearabhin/dearabhin/README.md

 ## 🚀 About Me

 - 💼 Currently working as a Researcher
-- 🎓 Graduated in CS from Stanford
+- 🎓 Graduated in CS
 - 💡 Passionate about CS
 - 🌱 Always learning and seeking new challenges